Eileen M. Kirk

-Eileen Kirk is a doctoral candidate at the School of Criminology and Criminal Justice at Northeastern University.
+Eileen Kirk is a former doctoral candidate at the School of Criminology and Criminal Justice at Northeastern University.
 Eileen’s research focuses on the intersection of public policy, social inequality, and communities and crime; her policy interests include criminal justice policy and housing policy.
-Eileen’s dissertation studies investigate the relationship between housing policies and neighborhood violent crime by examining three areas of housing policy: the Community Reinvestment Act, the Low-Income Housing Tax Credit, and landlord tenant laws associated with eviction.
+Eileen’s dissertation studies investigate the relationship between housing policies and neighborhood violent crime by examining three areas of housing policy: the Community Reinvestment Act, the Low-Income Housing Tax Credit, and landlord-tenant laws associated with eviction.
 In her research assistantships, Eileen supported process evaluation efforts at a Boston-based non-profit agency by interviewing program staff and participants, and she also developed grant proposals to investigate the impact of policy on socially and economically disadvantaged groups.
 Her teaching experience includes an advanced undergraduate course on communities and crime.
 Currently serving as a Program Manager at the Center on Crime and Community Resilience, Eileen provides technical assistance and oversight for the Shannon Community Safety Initiative for the Commonwealth of Massachusetts, which is a program that supports approximately 100 agencies that address gang and youth violence.

 Related Schools & Departments

 Kirk, Eileen M. (2021).
 Untangling Eviction, Disadvantage, Race, and Social Processes: Neighborhood Factors Influencing Crime.
 Crime & Delinquency.

 Kirk, E. M. (2021).
 Community Consequences of Mass Incarceration: Sparking Neighborhood Social Problems and Violent Crime.
 Journal of Crime and Justice.